 More omega-3 benefits are listed below:

-#3: It protects you against osteoporosis
+#3: It helps to prevent osteoporosis

 #4: It keeps you in a happy mood